 The teams will return to the court on Friday for Game 3 at TD Garden.

-Ainge — who turned 60 in March — is expected to be back in Boston, Mass. on Thursday night, according to The Athletic’s Shams Charania.
+Ainge — who turned 60 in March — is expected to be back in Boston, Massachusetts on Thursday night, according to The Athletic’s Shams Charania.

-He has been the Celtics GM since May 2003.
-The former NBA player played for the Celtics, Sacramento Kings, Portland Trail Blazers, and the Phoenix Suns in his career won two NBA Championships during his career in Boston.
+He has been the Celtics’ GM since May 2003.
+The former NBA player played for the Celtics, Sacramento Kings, Portland Trail Blazers, and the Phoenix Suns in his career.
+He won two NBA Championships during his career in Boston.

 READ MORE: Click here for our latest Sports Coverage